iqtree/iqtree.github.io/doc/Estimating-gene,-site,-and-quartet-concordance-vectors.md

 tar -czf bird_400.tar.gz -C bird_400 .
 ```

-The last set of commands will produce a file just like the one you can download above, with 400 randomly-selected loci.
+The last set of commands will produce a file just like the one you can download above, with 400 randomly selected loci.
 Note that you should expect to get a slightly different species tree and concordance factors, because there's a *lot* of discordance along the backbone of the species tree of birds, so different groups of 400 loci are highly likely to give different species trees.

 # Estimating the gene trees